-Along the eastern footway of Borough High Street, the PCL at three locations - 4b, 5a and 5c (in dashed circle) - is less than the TfL recommended minimum for Office and Retail areas during the two all day average and AM peak time scenarios.
+Along the eastern footway of Borough High Street, the PCL at three locations - 4b, 5a and 5b (in dashed circle) - is less than the TfL recommended minimum for Office and Retail areas during the two assessed scenarios: all day average and AM peak.

-Locations 1b, 2a and 3a (highlighted in purple) have an effective footway width of less than 1.50m, which is the acceptable minimum to allow wheelchair users and a walking person to pass each other.
+Locations 1b, 2a and 3a (highlighted in purple) have an effective footway width of less than 1.50m, the minimum acceptable to allow wheelchair users and a walking person to pass each other1.